 Pro Shop: 757-253-3945

-Courts & Fees.
+Courts Complex.
 The facility consists of 13 spaciously laid out Har-Tru courts‐one of them a stadium‐as well as two hard courts and four pickleball courts.
 A large pro shop looks out across the complex from atop a grassy knoll, making the whole facility an attractive place to play.
-Court fees: $32/hour (full-day rates available).

 Golf Courses.
 Two 18-hole courses meander through the property: the Pete Dye-designed River Course, which borders the James River, and the Plantation Course, which Arnold Palmer and Ed Seay laid out through a landscape of water hazards, ravines, and deep woods.